 At the heart of the new European regulation, the Data Protection Officer (DPO) is a genuine “driving force” behind data protection compliance.
 His or her main tasks are:

-Across the Societe Generale Group, Antoine Pichot is appointed DPO on 4 September.
-Antoine Pichot’s role is to ensure the Group is compliant with the European General Data Protection Regulation (GDPR), which will enter into force in May 2018.
-He supports and advises the Group’s Business Units and Service Units in terms of personal data protection, notably clients and employees data.
-Antoine Pichot will be the privileged interlocutor for the French data protection authority (CNIL) and will be responsible for the leading and supervision of Data Protection Officers appointed across the Societe Generale Group.
+The DPO role is to ensure the Group is compliant with the European General Data Protection Regulation (GDPR).
+The DPO supports and advises the Group’s Business Units and Service Units in terms of personal data protection, notably clients and employees data.
+The DPO will be the privileged interlocutor for the French data protection authority (CNIL) and will be responsible for the leading and supervision of Data Protection Officers appointed across the Societe Generale Group.

 During a visit to the website, Societe Generale – FORGE may collect your personal data, as controller, in order to manage alerts, notifications, sends information and / or respond to your requests for information, through notably form, contact page.
 The personal data are processed by automated means, with your consent.

 Your personal data are intended to Direction of the Communication as well as, if necessary, the services in capacity to answer your request and their subcontractors, and only to the extent strictly necessary to fulfil their duties.